HVossi92/digital-dungeon-master/README.md

 ## Todos:

+- add a "command overwrite", instead of frontend {} have a separate input fiel for instructions
 - Translate oracle tables into sql tables
 - Maybe use two chats with LLM.
 One with history that is the GM, and one for preparing questions and instructions (i.e. correctly phrasing dice rolls and oracle table lookups)
 - Get current token use / total tokens